nategrift/Flashback_Roku/assets/AV_Accessibility_Research_Project/info.md

 4. Add the ability to adjust speed.

-5. ~~Captions~~: **Unable to do as they are temp videos, in a production video I would add captions provided by the movie**
+5. Captions
-    - Add captions to video
+    - Added captions to videos

+6. Transcript
+    - Added transcripts to videos and audio which can be found with the paper looking button on the right.

-6. User Experience is clean and easy to see, tooltips for what the keybinds are.
+7. User Experience is clean and easy to see with large font.

 ### References